 WWW/HTTP Code sample

-For the TCP/IP and WWW/HTTP protocols to function, there are many other dependencies on physical equipment and many more software applications, each representing a different step of the transmission chain.
-When we transfer information from one device to another, it travels figuratively through 7 layers of OSI model.
-First data travels down through 7 layers from the sender’s end and then it climbs back 7 layers on the receiver’s end.
+For the TCP/IP and WWW/HTTP protocols to function there are many other dependencies on physical equipment and software applications, each representing a different step of the transmission chain.
+When we transfer information from one device to another it travels figuratively through the 7 layers of the OSI model.
+First, data travels down through 7 layers from the sender’s end, and then it climbs back 7 layers on the receiver’s end.

-- Application Layer: Applications create the data (HTTP resides here)
+- Application Layer: Applications create the data (WWW/HTTP participates here)

 - Presentation Layer: Data is formatted and encrypted.